JuliaGraphics/Colors.jl/README.md

 ### LAB

-A percuptually uniform colorpsace standardized by the CIE in 1976.
+A perceptually uniform colorpsace standardized by the CIE in 1976.
 See also LUV, the associated colorspace standardized the same year.

 ```julia